 2. SoFi- Turning negative sentiment into positive advocacy

-SoFi is a fintech company that provides a range of personal finance services, including student loan refinancing and options trading.
+SoFi is a fintech company that provides a range of personal finance services, including student loan refinancing and resources on options trading for beginners.
 It was able to identify opportunities to engage customers and sell their solutions by monitoring conversations around business-related keywords.

 Fintech companies like SoFi rely on data-driven insights to understand customer needs and guide business strategies.
 Fintech recruiters play a key role in helping these companies build teams with the specialized skills to leverage data analytics and technology innovations that propel growth.